 - Pus draining from the area

-Most of these symptoms do not require medical attention, but you should see one of our foot doctors in New York, NY or Whitestone, NY if you experience extreme discomfort in your toe or if you have diabetes or any other conditions that cause poor circulation to your feet.
+Most of these symptoms do not require medical attention, but you should see one of our foot doctors in New York City and Whitestone, New York if you experience extreme discomfort in your toe or if you have diabetes or any other conditions that cause poor circulation to your feet.